 The MSL Society Mentoring Program is a dynamic, group format consisting of 2 co-mentors and 4-6 mentees.
-The group will self-govern in establishing monthly connections whereby information is exchanged, experiences shared and a learning dynamic established.
-The MSL Mentoring Program is designed to help MSLs accelerated development and is not designed to be a substitute for internal management, HR or other services offered through Mentee’s company.
+The group will self-govern by establishing monthly connections whereby information is exchanged, experiences are shared and a learning dynamic is established.
+The MSL Mentoring Program is designed to help an MSLs accelerated development and is not designed to be a substitute for internal management, HR or other services offered through Mentee’s company.

 How do I participate?

-All participants must be members of MSL Society and currently in an MSL or MSL Leadership position.
-An application survey must be submitted which gathers specific information on your needs/talents.
+All participants must be current members of the MSL Society and currently in an MSL or MSL Leadership position.
+An application must be submitted which gathers specific information on your needs/talents.
 Applications are held in strict confidence and are used to create mentor/mentee groups.
 All Mentor and Mentee participation is voluntary.
-According to extensive research on formal mentoring programs the biggest mistake organizations make is forcing participation.
+According to extensive research on formal mentoring programs, the biggest mistake organizations make is forcing participation.
 Formal mentoring programs work best when Mentors and Mentees feel that each will benefit.

 Can I be both a Mentor and a Mentee?

 When completing the survey, please choose either the mentor or mentee option.
 Please know that the entire program is designed to be a true group dynamic.
-The educational spirit of the program and provided tools and insights at launch should ensure that every participant – regardless of role – learns and grows through this process both personally and professionally.
+The educational spirit of the program is to provide tools and insight at launch to ensure that every participant – regardless of role – learns and grows through this process both personally and professionally.

 What is the commitment on my part to participate?

-During the 12 month program individual groups should meet via webinar or conference call every other month.
-On the alternating months, 1:1 connections with one of the mentors should be scheduled.
+During the 8 to 9 month program (varies based on domestic or global groups), each group is expected to meet via webinar or conference call each month.
+Mentees are encouraged to reach out for 1:1 connections with their mentors around topics they’d like to discuss.
 All group members will also exchange contact information such that all participants serve as a resource for one another.
 In maintaining professional business ethics, no proprietary or confidential information will be discussed.
 In creating a safe learning environment focused on personal growth and development, it is expected that the group members will always be respectful of each other and maintain confidentiality.
-The program will conclude with a mentoring program completion webinar and completion certificates will be awarded.
+At the conclusion of the program, completion certificates will be awarded.

 An ideal Mentor is a passionate, lifelong learner who is open-minded and empathetic.
 A role model who is trusted and respected, the Mentor leads by example and creates a safe space for shared learning, insight and wisdom.
 The environment created nurtures confidence, resilience, and strength while challenging unconstructive beliefs/attitudes thus helping the Mentee push limits and develop potential.
 Mentors are expected to participate in formal training which occurs prior to the launch of the mentoring group.
 The Mentor supports Mentees as they identify and set specific goals and challenges Mentee to strive for excellence.
 The monthly time commitment is 2-3 hours.
-The Mentors will facilitate web or conference call group meetings every other month.
-The opposite months Mentors will connect on 1:1 calls with mentees.
-Additionally, someone from the mentoring committee will connect with Mentors with on a monthly basis to provide ongoing support and resources.
+The Mentors will facilitate web or conference call group meetings each month and occasionally connect on 1:1 calls with mentees.
+Additionally, someone from the mentoring committee will stay connected with the Mentors throughout the program to provide ongoing support and resources.